 Providing a warm, stabilizing presence for others in difficult situations.

 Pouring resources into developing relationships with those around them.

 Remaining consistent in personality and leadership style.

 Weaknesses that are typically associated with the ESFJ personality type include...

-- Losing objectivity by a desire to go along with with others want.
+Losing objectivity due to a desire to go along with what others want.

 How ESFJ personality types like to work

 Use a friendly, agreeable, warm tone and try to relate to them personally, without getting into business discussion too quickly.

 Meetings should be done in-person when possible, with a prepared agenda.